-Florida’s Collaborative Practice Act, section 61.56, Florida Statutes, takes effect July 1, 2017.
-Today, May 18, 2017, the Supreme Court of Florida adopts a new Florida Family Law Rule of Procedure 12.745 and Rule 4-1.19, Rules Regulating the Florida Bar.
+Florida’s Collaborative Law Process Act, section 61.56, Florida Statutes, took effect July 1, 2017.
+On May 18, 2017, the Supreme Court of Florida adopted Florida Family Law Rule of Procedure 12.745 and Rule 4-1.19, Rules Regulating the Florida Bar.

 The Florida Collaborative Law Process Act and rules create a uniform process in collaborative Florida family law cases.
 The collaborative option encourages the peaceful resolution of disputes and the early settlement of pending litigation through voluntary settlement procedures.